 - Low Light: Many rooms qualify as low light, especially in winter.
 Rooms with north facing windows, rooms partially shaded by outdoor trees and even tables set too far in the interior of the room to receive much light from a window, would all qualify as low light situations.
 If it is not a spot where you can easily read a newspaper, it is probably low light.

-Other Factors That Can Affect How Much Light an Indoor Plant Needs
+Other Factors Affecting Amount of Light an Indoor Plant Needs

 When you are determining how much light your houseplant will need, you will also need to keep in mind the cultural conditions the plant will be growing in.
 Determining the right lighting level for houseplants is not an exact science, but keep these factors in mind, when finding a spot to place your plant.